artyompetrov/AutoDefine_oxfordlearnersdictionaries/AutoDefineAddon/config.md

+ATTENTION!
+Config structure have recently changed, if you updated the addon press Restore Defaults button.

 * `SOURCE_FIELD`: Index of field with defining word
 * `DEFINITION_FIELD`: Index of field to insert definitions into
 * `PHONETICS_FIELD`: Index of field to insert phonetics into